Millennium Bulk Terminals Longview (MBTL) proposal

 Study phase for environmental review underway

-The study phase for the Millennium Bulk Terminals – Longview Environmental Impact Statement (EIS) is ongoing, based on a
+The study phase for the Millennium Bulk Terminals – Longview Environmental Impact Statement (EIS) is ongoing.

 An important purpose of an EIS is to provide the public and agencies with information about the effects of a proposal.
 The EIS is an objective analysis of environmental impacts, reasonable alternatives, and mitigation measures that avoid or minimize adverse environmental impacts.
 The information gathered in this study phase will be used to develop a draft of the EIS.